theliberators/scrumteamsurvey.research/research.md

 ## Ethical Considerations

-- The interviews will be performed by a researcher that is not affiliated with Alpha*.
-The identities of informants will only be known to the researcher.
-In any further analyses or publications, informants will simply be referenced by their role and a number (e.g. PM1, DEV2, SM5).
+- The interviews at Alpha* will be performed exclusively by members of the Research Team who are not affiliated with Alpha*.
+The identifies of the participants will only be known to the Research Team.
+In the transcribing and reporting of interview data, only anonymous pseudonyms will be used to protect the identify of informants (e.g. SM1, DEV2).
-- Data collection for the surveys

 # Potential biases & confounders